 Li Qiang endorsed as Chinese premier

+Xi Jinping shakes hands with Li Qiang at the fourth plenary meeting of the first session of the 14th National People's Congress (NPC) at the Great Hall of the People in Beijing, capital of China, March 11, 2023.
+The fourth plenary meeting of the first session of the 14th NPC was held on Saturday.
+Li Qiang was endorsed as Chinese premier at the meeting upon nomination by President Xi Jinping.
+(Xinhua/Li Xueren)

-BEIJING, March 11 (Xinhua) -- Li Qiang was endorsed as Chinese premier Saturday morning at the ongoing first session of the 14th National People's Congress, the country's national legislature.
+BEIJING, March 11 (Xinhua) -- Li Qiang was endorsed as Chinese premier Saturday morning, upon nomination by President Xi Jinping, at a plenary meeting of the ongoing first session of the 14th National People's Congress (NPC), the country's national legislature.

+Xi Jinping, Li Qiang, Zhao Leji, Wang Huning, Han Zheng, Cai Qi, Ding Xuexiang and Li Xi attended the meeting.

+Xi signed a presidential order to officially appoint Li as premier shortly afterwards.

 Photos